Lionel Hitchman: Boston Bruins

 Cleghorn retired after the 1928 season, and Hitchman was named to replace him as team captain.
-His first year as captain was highly successful, as he led the team to its first Stanley Cup championship, with the Bruins defeating the New York Rangers in the finals two games to none.
-His toughness was proven the following campaign when, in a March 1, 1929, game against Ottawa, his jaw was broken by a Shore clearing pass; he stayed in the match, playing the rest of the game without relief.
+His first year as captain was highly successful, as he led a defence that was virtually impenetrable leading the team to its first Stanley Cup championship, with the Bruins defeating the New York Rangers in the finals two games to none.
+During the Bruins' victory banquet, manager Art Ross praised Hitchman heavily, calling him "a cornerstone of the franchise."
+His toughness was proven the following campaign when, in a March 1, 1930, game against Ottawa, his jaw was broken by a Shore clearing pass; he stayed in the match, playing the rest of the game without relief.
 He would become one of the first hockey players to wear a helmet, donning a leather helmet designed by Bruins' coach Art Ross to protect the jaw after sitting out for two weeks to recover.
 The helmet was credited with saving Hitchman from serious injury when he was slashed in the head by Montreal Maroons forward Hooley Smith in a subsequent match.

 Hitchman resigned the captaincy in George Owen's favor in 1932, but remained well-regarded enough as a leader to substitute for Ross as player-coach when Ross took ill in January 1933.
 Hitchman's interim stint was marred by a January 24 match against the Canadiens which included stick battles and the referee being knocked unconscious.
 The match provoked a league investigation and a furor played out in the press, ultimately leading to the resignation of Bruins' owner Charles Adams as a league governor.

 This was the last season in which Hitchman served as Shore's defence partner.
 The 1934 season proved his last, and slowed by injuries, he retired mid-season.
 His last match was February 22 against Hitchman's old Senators team, after which the Bruins announced that his #3 jersey would be permanently retired, the second professional sports team to do so, after the Maple Leafs retired Ace Bailey's #6.
+After the game Hintchman was given two checks of $500 -- one from team management, the other from fans -- and a variety of gifts, the defenseman’s stick and jersey presented to his parents who had travelled from Ottawa for the occasion.
 He played a handful of games at the end of the 1934 season for the minor league Boston Cubs, after which he hung up his skates for good.

+Columnist Walter Graham wrote of Springfield Daily News once described Hitchman’s play stating “a master of the sweep and poke checks, the possessor of a terrific body check and a boundless supply of courage, Hitchman, in his prime, was as fine a defenseman as there was in the business.”